CODE OF CIVIL PROCEDURE IN BOSNIA AND HERZEGOVINA

 If one of the parties transfers the property or right at issue to a third party, this does not preclude a lawsuit between the original parties.
 The first investigation of the complaint, delivery of the complaint to the defendant for an answer, conducting a preliminary hearing, and scheduling the main hearing are all part of the proceedings leading up to the main hearing.

-Suppose the court determines that it lacks the authority to hear the case because of a lack of jurisdiction in the relevant geographic area or it lacks the authority to hear the case because of a lack of jurisdiction in the relevant subject area.
-In that case, it must issue a decision declaring it incompetent and transfer the case to another court.
-Suppose the court determines that it lacks enough information to rule on a question that arises during the complaint's preliminary review.
+Suppose the court determines that it lacks the authority to hear the case because of a lack of jurisdiction in the relevant geographic area or it lacks the authority to hear the case because of a lack of jurisdiction in the appropriate subject area.
+In that case, the court must declare it incompetent and transfer it to another court.
+Suppose the court determines that it lacks enough information to rule on a question that arises during the complaint’s preliminary review.
 In that case, it will rule on the question as soon as further evidence becomes available.

 RESPONSE TO THE COMPLAINT